Type-Safe Environment Configuration for Next.js: A Complete Guide

 ];

-for (const error of this.errors) {
+for (const issue of this.zodError.issues) {

-const variable = error.path.join(".");
+const variable = issue.path.join(".");

-lines.push(` └─ ${message}`);
+lines.push(` └─ ${issue.message}`);

 lines.push("");